 One of the main motivators for people to avoid bankruptcy is the perception that their credit will be ruined.
 Instead, these people will often take COSTLY actions that merely keep their bad credit for longer when they could have been laying the groundwork for good credit post-bankruptcy.
 Perhaps the most insidious of these non-bankruptcy alternatives is Debt Settlement and/or Debt Negotiation.

-These schemes are often orchestrated in this fashion: A large monthly payment is made to the alleged debt-negotiator for their fees.
-People are usually told to establish a bank account in their own names at their own bank (to make them feel confident that they are not being robbed).
-They then write each of their creditors’ correspondence that tells the creditor to communicate solely with the debt-negotiator.
-The debt-negotiator supposedly then works out a deal with the creditors and they are paid with the money that the client is saving in his bank account.
+These schemes are often orchestrated in this fashion: A large monthly payment is made into a special account that is used to fund the future settlements.
+The debt settlement company then writes each of creditors and instructs them to communicate solely with the debt settlement company.
+The debt settlement company supposedly then works out a deal with the creditors and they are paid with the money that the client has been depositing each month.
 Sometimes debt negotiators charge a final fee which is a percentage of the money supposedly saved.

 Put yourself in the creditors’ shoes.
 They know how these schemes work.
 Not all of them are willing to play though.
 It only takes one of them to say NO WAY and to turn around and sue.
 The first creditor that gets a judgment knows that it can execute against the wages and bank accounts of the debt settlement client.
 By definition, almost all people in debt settlement have some source of income, or they wouldn’t be in debt settlement in the first place.
 Creditors know this and not all of them are willing to sit idly by.
 They often sue.
 In fact, it is the experience of most bankruptcy lawyers that the people who get sued less are the people that just change their telephone number and drop out of reach, stopping payment on all of their creditors across the board and showing no payment activity on a credit report and have no known income or assets (we call this an "informal bankruptcy")!
 But engage in debt settlement/negotiation and the lawsuits start to fly!